 Yet another advantage of flow devices is that they can be more cost effective than lethal methods.
 A study conducted in Virginia compared the costs of repairing road damage caused by beavers at 14 sites before and after the use of flow devices.
 The authors calculated that the “before” costs of preventive road maintenance, damage repairs, and lethal removal of beavers was more than $300,000 per year.
 By contrast, the report concluded that the costs of installing flow devices involved a single expense of less than $45,000 and maintenance costs of just $277 per year.
 Moreover, the flow devices provided more protection: Before their installation, flooding and road damage occurred annually; three years after their installation (when the study concluded), no flooding or road damage had yet occurred.

 To help promote the use of such ethical, ecologically responsible, and affordable solutions, AWI has long supported the efforts of the Beaver Institute, a Massachusetts-based nonprofit organization that educates the public about how beavers benefit ecosystems, works with landowners and local governments to install flow devices and other preventive measures, and trains wildlife professionals how to properly install and maintain them.

 AWI is also working to develop a federal program that would provide states, tribes, agencies, local governments, landowners, conservation organizations, and others with resources to implement nonlethal beaver-conflict solutions.
+More than 100 small businesses, wildlife groups, and tribes, representing 33 states, have expressed support for this idea.
 We envision such a program would help make flow devices and other mitigation measures easily accessible to rural and urban communities across the country desiring to live with, rather than in conflict with, their flat-tailed, dam-building neighbors.